GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-loading/image-loading.md

 #### Parameters

-  - imageView: The `UIImageView` object in which the image should be loaded
+  - `imageView`: The `UIImageView` object in which the image should be loaded
-  - url: The `URL` from which the image is to be loaded
+  - `url`: The `URL` from which the image is to be loaded
-  - imageCDN: The `ImageCDN`object which is to be used
+  - `imageCDN`: The `ImageCDN` object which is to be used
-  - placeholder: The placeholder `UIImage` to be used
+  - `placeholder`: The placeholder `UIImage` to be used
-  - resize: Whether to resize the image or not
+  - `resize`: Whether to resize the image or not
-  - preferredSize: The preferred size of the image to be loaded
+  - `preferredSize`: The preferred size of the image to be loaded
-  - completion: Completion that gets called when the download is finished
+  - `completion`: Completion that gets called when the download is finished

 ### loadImages(from:​placeholders:​loadThumbnails:​thumbnailSize:​imageCDN:​completion:​)